Inventory management template in Google Sheets

 Why use an inventory management template?

-- Register all items checked in and out—in one spreadsheet.
+- Register all items checked in and out — in separate, connected spreadsheets.

 - Monitor your stock levels at-a-glance, in an automated dashboard.